 Ukrainian National Chorus Tour of the West

 In March 1917, the Russian Romanov dynasty, which had ruled part of Ukraine, fell.
 For a short time, an independent Ukrainian state was declared in 1918.
 See my articles: History of Ukraine.

 Symon Petliura, the Ukrainian president, realized the value of promoting Ukrainian culture, language, and music worldwide to gain support for the new state.
-Under Alexander Koshetz‘s leadership, Ukraine sent out a choir of fifty men and women first to Prague, Czechoslovakia, on May 11, 1919.
+Under Alexander Koshetz‘s leadership, Ukraine first sent out a choir of fifty men and women to Prague, Czechoslovakia, on May 11, 1919.

 “Schedryk is one of the most beautiful songs of the program.” — Punch Magazine

 “A masterpiece of folk art.” — Le XX Siecle (The 20th Century) — Brussels newspaper